centrahq/api-documentation/user/pages/03.guides/03.wms-integration/docs.md

 Please note that you would need to auth with the secret key configured in the Centra Order API settings.

 Using this endpoint, you’ll get all the available shipments that are ready to be shipped (the default behavior of the endpoint is to only return shipments with status good-to-go in Centra).
 Note that this endpoint is not an event queue, meaning all shipments available to be shipped always show up, even if you have fetched them before.
 Store the shipment id to make sure that you skip shipments that you have already fetched.
-Once shipments are marked as completed, they are by default ignored by Order API and will hence not show up.
+Once shipments are marked as completed, they are by default ignored by Order API and will therefore not show up in the `get-shipments` call results.

 ## Capturing payments